amgowda42/vehiclete/README.md

 # Vehiclete 🚗

-A unified vehicle platform for browsing, comparing, and managing vehicles.
+A unified opensource vehicle platform for browsing, comparing, and managing vehicles.

 ---